oracle-samples/oracle-timesten-samples/quickstart/classic/sample_code/jdbc/README.md

     java -Djava.library.path=${TIMESTEN_HOME}/install/lib <progname>

-**asyncJMS**
+**asyncJMS** or **asyncJMS2**

-This program uses the TimesTen JMS/XLA implementation to process messages:
+These two programs use the TimesTen JMS/XLA implementation to process messages.  asynJMS is using Javax JMS for processing JMS/XLA whereas asynJMS2 is using Jakarta JMS.
+The functions of these two programs are:

 a) Connect to the database as an XLA user